Coming to Finland from abroad

 Finland is one of the world's best countries to work and live.
 Working life in Finland is equal and fare.

 Find in advance if there is work available in Finland in the field of your expertise and start searching before you move.
-At the Job Market Finland, you will find the current vacancies.
+At Job Market Finland, you will find the current vacancies.
 EURES, the European Job Mobility Portal, maintained by the European Commission, also provides combined information on vacancies and the job market situation in Finland.
-If you want to become an entrepreneur, find out what the establishing a company entails.
+If you want to become an entrepreneur, find out what establishing a company entails.

 Make sure that your permissions are in order

 The permissions and registrations required depend on your citizenship.
 If you have arranged with an authority in your native country (an EU/EEA country or Switzerland) that you will search for work in Finland, report in person at a TE Office within seven days after you leave your country and bring a U2 form with you, in addition to your ID card.
 In doing so, you will be eligible for unemployment benefit from your native country for the period during which you are seeking work in Finland.
 Make sure that your passport or your official EU identity card are valid for the period during which you stay in Finland.

 If you are a EU citizen or a citizen of Liechtenstein, Switzerland or one of the Nordic countries, you need not to have a residence permit.
 You can move to Finland and search for work during three months.
 Citizens of the Nordic countries (Sweden, Norway, Denmark and Iceland) shall register their stay with a magistrate.
 If you are a citizen of the EU, Liechtenstein or Switzerland and stay in Finland for longer than three months, you need to register your right to stay in Finland with the Finnish Immigration Service.

 Ensure that your professional competence will be recognised